 — Piñatas: We love any opportunity to break out a piñata, and lucky for us this party standard is already on-brand.
 Go the traditional llama route or opt for a model that’s a little more fierce (a cheetah, perhaps?).

 — Name That Baby Animal: Quick!
 What do you call a baby manatee?
 If you answered “calf,” you’re already ahead of the competition.
 Round up your guests for a trivia-style rapid round of “Name That Baby Animal.”
 Award prizes to the winner if you like, but the loser must wear the baby bonnet—or animal ears—for the rest of the party.

 Get the safari party started with Paperless Post

 Paperless Post offers a range of un-bear-ably cute animal-themed baby shower invitations.
 Our invites are stationery-inspired but paper-free, and each design is fully customizable to include all of your party details.

 Whether you’re sticking with cuddly bunny rabbits or opening your doors to the whole animal kingdom, you’re sure to find a card that suits the parents’-to-be style—and your budget.
-To start herding your flock of loved ones and start celebrating the new additions, browse our cuter-than-life baby shower invitiations today.
+To start herding your flock of loved ones to celebrate the new additions, browse our cuter-than-life baby shower invitations today.

 Editor’s note: Party Shop shipping is only available in the continental US.